United States in the Vietnam War: Financial cost

 More than 3 million Americans served in the Vietnam War, some 1.5 million of whom actually saw combat in Vietnam.
 James E. Westheider wrote that "At the height of American involvement in 1968, for example, 543,000 American military personnel were stationed in Vietnam, but only 80,000 were considered combat troops."
-Conscription in the United States had been controlled by the president since World War II, but ended in 1973.
+Conscription in the United States had been controlled by the president since World War II, and men were drafted every year except 1947 until it was ended in 1973.
+1,857,304 people were conscripted into military service from August 1964 to February 1973.

 As of 2013, the U.S. government is paying Vietnam veterans and their families or survivors more than $22 billion a year in war-related claims.

 Impact on the U.S. military

 By the war's end, 58,220 American soldiers had been killed, more than 150,000 had been wounded, and at least 21,000 had been permanently disabled.
 The average age of the U.S. troops killed in Vietnam was 23.11 years.
 According to Dale Kueter, "Of those killed in combat, 86.3 percent were white, 12.5 percent were black and the remainder from other races."
-Approximately 830,000 Vietnam veterans suffered some degree of posttraumatic stress disorder (PTSD).
+Approximately 830,000 Vietnam veterans suffered some degree of post traumatic stress disorder (PTSD).
 Vietnam veterans suffered from PTSD in unprecedented numbers, as many as 15.2% of Vietnam veterans, because the U.S. military had routinely provided heavy psychoactive drugs, including amphetamines, to American servicemen, which left them unable to process adequately their traumas at the time.
 An estimated 125,000 Americans left for Canada to avoid the Vietnam draft, and approximately 50,000 American servicemen deserted.
-In 1977, United States president Jimmy Carter granted a full and unconditional pardon to all Vietnam-era draft dodgers with Proclamation 4483.
+On January 21, 1977, United States president Jimmy Carter, a day after his assuming office, granted a full and unconditional pardon to all Vietnam-era draft dodgers (but not deserters who were on active duty) with Proclamation 4483.

-As the Vietnam War continued inconclusively and became more unpopular with the American public, morale declined and disciplinary problems grew among American enlisted men and junior, non-career officers.
+As the war continued inconclusively and became more unpopular with the American public, morale declined and disciplinary problems grew among American enlisted men and junior, non-career officers.
 Drug use, racial tensions, and the growing incidence of fragging—attempting to kill unpopular officers and non-commissioned officers with grenades or other weapons—created severe problems for the U.S. military and impacted its capability of undertaking combat operations.
 By 1971, a U.S. Army colonel writing in the Armed Forces Journal declared:

 Between 1969 and 1971 the U.S. Army recorded more than 900 attacks by troops on their own officers and NCOs with 99 killed.